Mark Fiora: Australia

-Mark Fiora holds the record for most wins in the South Australian Championship at different tracks, with each of his four title wins coming at different tracks (Speedway Park, North Arm, Riverview and Westline).
+Fiora holds the record for most wins in the South Australian Championship at different tracks, with each of his four title wins coming at different tracks (Speedway Park, North Arm, Riverview and Westline).

 United Kingdom

-Mark Fiora first raced in the British leagues in 1981 and he rode for 13 different sides until retiring from riding in Great Britain after 1988.
+Fiora first raced in the British leagues in 1981 and he rode for 13 different sides until retiring from riding in Great Britain after 1988.
 During his time in the UK, Mark Fiora rode for the Scunthorpe Stags, Sheffield Tigers, Edinburgh Monarchs, Leicester Lions, Birmingham Brummies, Newcastle Diamonds, Wolverhampton Wolves, Middlesbrough Bears, Reading Racers, Long Eaton Invaders, Bradford Dukes, Cradley Heathens and finally, the Ipswich Witches.

-In 1985, he helped the Middlesbrough Tigers win the Fours Championship during the 1985 National League season.
-With Long Eaton in 1986 he averaged 9.18 over his 38 matches and in 1988 for Middlesbrough when he averaged 9.45 over his 32 matches for the Bears.
+In 1985, Fiora helped the Middlesbrough Tigers win the Fours Championship during the 1985 National League season.
+With Long Eaton in 1986, he averaged 9.18 over his 38 matches and in 1988 for Middlesbrough when he averaged 9.45 over his 32 matches for the Bears.

 International

-Mark Fiora represented Australia in test matches both in Australia and overseas against various nations and composite teams.
+Fiora represented Australia in test matches both in Australia and overseas against various nations and composite teams.